stevenybw/mpi-yarn/README.md

 MPI_YARN_PREFIX = "/Users/ybw/OpenSourceCode/mpi_yarn" # change to absolute path of mpi-yarn
 MPI_YARN_JAR_NAME = "/target/mpi-yarn-1.0.0.jar" # no need to change(In the future you might have to change the version number)
 CONTAINER_MEMORY_MB = "2048" # memory in MB per container
+HYDRA_PREFIX = "/hydra_pm" #location of the HYDRA executables.
+For examile it would be /hydra_compile if using the pre-compiled version
 ```
 *Currently the wrapper does not support Python3